KaHIP/KaHIP/README.md

 Running Programs
 =====

-For a description of the graph format (and all other programs) please have a look into the manual.
+For a description of the graph format (and an extensive description of all other programs) please have a look into the manual.
+We give a short examples here.

 Licence